 The Venture earns unlimited 2 miles per dollar on every purchase, every day, so you won’t have to worry about tracking spending or juggling multiple cards.
-You can transfer to one of Capital One’s airline or hotel partners or redeem for travel via the Capital One Travel portal, as a statement credit via the Capital One Purchase Eraser or at a reduced rate as cash back or gift cards.
+You can transfer to one of Capital One’s airline or hotel partners or redeem for travel via the Capital One Travel portal, as a statement credit for outside travel purchases or at a reduced rate as cash back or gift cards.

-The card also offers a large sign-up bonus of 50,000 miles if you spend $3,000 in the first three months.
-The value of Capital One miles varies depending on how you redeem them, but if you opt for travel, they’re worth 1 cent each, making this bonus worth as much as $500.
+The card also offers a large sign-up bonus of 60,000 bonus miles when you spend $3,000 in the first 3 months of account opening.
+The value of Capital One miles varies depending on how you redeem them, but if you opt for travel, they’re worth 1 cent each, making this bonus worth $600.

 - There’s no 0% intro APR.
-One of the big draws for rewards cards is a 0-percent intro APR period, which can allow you to carry a balance without paying interest for a year or more.
-The Venture doesn’t have such an offer, but the Quicksilver offers a 0% intro APR for 15 months on new purchases and 14.74% - 24.74% (Variable) APR after that.
+One of the big draws for rewards cards is a 0-% intro APR period, which can allow you to carry a balance without paying interest for a year or more.
+The Venture doesn’t have such an offer, but the Quicksilver offers a 0% intro APR for 15 months on new purchases and a 14.99% – 24.99% variable APR after that.

 - The card charges an annual fee.
 Another big decision-maker when choosing a card is the annual fee.
 The Venture card’s $95 annual fee may be worth it, but only if you plan to use the card for the majority of your spending, redeem for travel and take advantage of its travel perks.